+Legal digital transformation requires a workforce willing to change and adopt the technology.
 The best-performing decile of digitized incumbents earns as much as 80 percent of the digital revenues generated in their industries.”
 So, legal professionals can better the chances that their digital enablement will beat performance expectations.
 McKinsey’s latest research also shows that the most effective digital transformations are “distinguished mostly by the best practices that executives choose to follow.”
 By sticking to a well-defined set of transformation practices, they can increase the likelihood of exceeding profit expectations by 50 percent or more.
 That is roughly five times better than transformations that do not include any of these practices.

 Essentially, legal professionals need the correct situational awareness when it comes to legal digital transformation.
-It is not simply about deploying the technology.
+It is not simply about deploying technology.
 It is not merely about bringing in machine learning.
 And it is not just about bringing in a holistic, end-to-end tool either.
 Most importantly, it is about a journey that involves transforming legal services and business models overall.
 As such, musing about a transformation model at the very outset is critical.

 In the legal industry, becoming more digitally mature is a journey from getting transformation-ready to delivering new technology, solutions, and paradigms – and achieving success.
 Having worked closely with legal departments across the globe for several years, ContractPodAi devised a model of its own.
 We recommend that legal teams use it when embarking on their legal digital transformation.
 Our Transformation Model has three critical facets:

 This first facet involves assessing your current technological state, identifying your critical outcomes, and building a blueprint for digital transformation.
 Firstly, analyze and scorecard the current state of your technology.
-You will find that you are either a nascent, evolving, or mature stage.
-Common metrics to identify gaps in your technology capabilities include legal data assessment, legal review process, search capabilities, legal workflow and approval systems, as well as signature management.
+You will find that you are in either a nascent, evolving, or mature stage.
+Common metrics to identify gaps in your technology capabilities include legal data assessment, the legal review process, search capabilities, legal workflow and approval systems, as well as signature management.

 Just as importantly, transformation readiness includes the identification of benchmarks and quantifiable metrics, with which you will measure success and failure in real-time.
 All of these actions represent a significant start in your technology platform deployment.